seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 Do not use RTTI or Exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In an effort to reduce code and executable size, LLVM does not use RTTI (e.g. ``dynamic_cast<>;``) or exceptions.
+In an effort to reduce code and executable size, LLVM37 does not use RTTI (e.g. ``dynamic_cast<>;``) or exceptions.
 These two language features violate the general C++ principle of *"you only pay for what you use"*, causing executable bloat even if exceptions are never used in the code base, or if RTTI is never used for a class.
 Because of this, we turn them off globally in the code.

-That said, LLVM does make extensive use of a hand-rolled form of RTTI that use templates like :ref:`isa\<>, cast\<>, and dyn_cast\<> <isa>`.
+That said, LLVM37 does make extensive use of a hand-rolled form of RTTI that use templates like :ref:`isa\<>, cast\<>, and dyn_cast\<> <isa>`.
 This form of RTTI is opt-in and can be
-:doc:`added to any class <HowToSetUpLLVMStyleRTTI>`.
+:doc:`added to any class <HowToSetUpLLVM37StyleRTTI>`.
 It is also substantially more efficient than ``dynamic_cast<>``.

 .. _static constructor: